Say what you will about Hong Kong, but you can’t deny that there’s no place quite like it. For better or for worse, it would seem.

 The Green House

-Address: Flat B1, 5/F 87 Nathan Road, Tsim Sha Tsui, Hong Kong, Hong Kong
+Address: Flat B1, 5/F 87 Nathan Road, Tsim Sha Tsui, Hong Kong

 Bathed in gentle and calming minty colours, The Green House truly lives up to its name.
 Each room at this guesthouse features private bathrooms, flat-screen TV and a sitting area for those times when you want to escape the hit-or-miss weather in Hong Kong in the luxury of comfortable air-conditioned interiors.
-There’s shared kitchen, as well, perfect for families looking to save money by self-catering.
+There’s shared kitchen, as well, perfect for families looking to save money by self-catering during their stay.

 Kowloon Park and Harbour City lie just a few meters from The Green House.
-Whether you want to join in with early morning tai chi or spend the afternoon shopping at Hong Kong’s largest mall, it’s all at your fingertips.
+Whether you want to join in with early morning tai chi or spend the afternoon shopping at the largest mall in Hong Kong, it’s all at your fingertips.
 Tsim Sha Tsui, too, is just a few steps away where you can shop for all your favourite clothing brand without a sweat.
-Overall, The Green House is a nice choice for anyone looking to avail modern comforts without compromising on convenience or cost.
+Overall, The Green House is a nice choice for anyone looking to avail modern comforts during your stay in Hong Kong without compromising on convenience or cost.

 Beyond the budget accommodations of Kowloon, there’s a huge leap forward in quality when your travel budget swings into the mid-range.
-By spending a little extra, you’ll be able to find comfortable and stylish digs in other areas of the city.
+By spending a little extra in choosing where to stay in Hong Kong, you’ll be able to find comfortable and stylish digs in other areas of the city.